InstituteforDiseaseModeling/covasim/README.rst

 webapp
 ------

 For running the interactive web application.
-See the [webapp readme](./covasim/webapp) for more information.
+See the `webapp README`_ for more information.

+.. _webapp README: ./covasim/webapp

 Other folders
 =============